Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 They should be forced to.

-different size balloon different color balloon you read the stories about the balloon boy one it's like yeah we they kept putting a face in the balloon we don't know why I just I and I know I have a good amount of film and TV people who listen who are quite anxious about this this doesn't scare me because They're very vague about the details.
+I just, I, and I know I have a good amount of film and TV people who listen who are quite anxious about this.
+This doesn't scare me because they're very vague about the details.

-And they're like, yeah, we're just using some people somewhere in the, in a place, and they will make it.
+And they're like, yeah, we're just using some people somewhere in a place.
+And they will make it.

 And in the Wall Street Journal story as well, they showed sketches that would then be turned into AI.